ColoBrod/rsp_docs/account_overview.md

 #  class Issues

 #### Issues::$unassigned
-:memo: Selects all orders, where order_status_id more than 0 (table 'orders') and order_status_id is not 3 There is no 'count' in SQL-query.
+:memo: Selects all orders from tables 'orders' and 'installers_to_orders', where order_status_id more than 0 and is not 3 or 4 (table 'orders').
+There is no 'count' in SQL-query.
 After executing SQL, counts number of result row inside of a function.
 ~~~ sql
 SELECT o.order_id FROM orders o